If you were denied life insurance, we’ll show you how to get approved. We specialize in life insurance underwriting and know how to get you approved!

 - Positive for cotinine (nicotine metabolite) when your application says you never used tobacco.

 - PSA levels above cutoff limits by age

-- Creatinine Clearance Levels below below 55 ml/mn depending on age.
+- Creatinine Clearance Levels below 55 ml/mn depending on age.

 - Denied life insurance due to elevated liver enzymes

-- Hemoglobin less than 11 gm/dl without prior history, workup etc.
+- Hemoglobin is less than 11 gm/dl without a prior history, workup, etc.

 - Brain Natriuretic Peptide (BNP) – NT-proBNP levels greater than 1,000 pg/ml without cardiac workup history.

 - Positive Carbohydrate Deficient Transferrin (CDT) with a history of abuse, DUI history, etc.

 - Positive for illegal drugs, including marijuana if it was not disclosed on the application.

 - Estimated Glomerular Filtration Rate (eGFR) levels below 60 when no prior kidney history